Packitoo/jobs/react_challenge/advanced_react_challenge.md

 ### Level #3 - Create a brief

-Now that we have a beautiful form who collect data, the last step is to send this data to the server for create a brief.
+Now that we have a beautiful form which collects data, the last step is to send this data to the server to create a brief.

 To do this, like previous step we will use an action.
 The action will send data to the fake json rest api.
 (POST request) On the response, the server will return the brief created, the action should dispatch this data and store it in briefs data of the store.